radioactivedecay/radioactivedecay/docs/source/tutorial.rst

 specifing its metastability.
 For nuclides with atomic mass numbers less than 100, zeroes must be included as placeholders (ex. aaa = 003 for H-3).

-Metastable states of radionuclides can be inputted by appending \'m\', \'n\', etc. to the nuclide string, or 0001, 0002, etc. to the id, for first, second... metastable states, respectively:
+Metastable states of nuclides can be inputted by appending \'m\', \'n\', etc. to the nuclide string, or 0001, 0002, etc. to the id, for first, second... metastable states, respectively:

 .. code-block:: python3